timsexperiments/solace-candidate-assignment-main/DISCUSSION.md

 Next we can look into fixing other things (db indexing, filtering from the backend, make ui more reacty, etc...)

+# 2. Planning

+Now that we have things working as expected.
+We'll make a list of somethings that we want to see changed.
+Each feature listed should be able to have it's own standalone PR that we can merge in.
+These will be in prioritized order.
+These are in prioritized order based on the initial assingment (which can act as our requirements doc) and how I feel like I want to fix things as a secondary input.

+- Fix filtering to not be on FE (can still be in memory for now if needed)
+- Make the search experience feel more react like.
+(Prioritized due to mention in assignment doc)
+- Minor improvements to make the experience more useable.
+(Prioritized due to mention in assignment doc)
+- Move filtering through DB through maybe a FT search index or something (100,000 + advocates)
+- Paginating (100,000 + advocates)
+- Sorting on the search page (can be chosen only for certain columns if needed)
+- Additional filters on the search page

+I think that is all that we'll have time for, so let's go with those goals for now

 # Things I'd change with more time

 - Typically even for dev environment variables, I prefer to have a more secure place where engineers can pull the environment variables from for local dev.
 This could either put the variables directly in the environment or in a secure place where it can be copied and pasted from